latenitefilms/BRAWToolbox/docs/toolbox.md

 You can now press the **Send FCPXML to Final Cut Pro** button.

-You'll be asked to select a library to import to, and then whether or not you want to **Keep Both** or **Replace** the files:
+You'll be asked to select a **Library** to import to, and then whether or not you want to **Keep Both** or **Replace** the files:

 ![](static/relink-toolbox-08.png)

-Generally speaking, as you're relinking you want to **Replace**, however FCPXML isn't lossless or perfect, so you should only select **Replace** if you only dragged in BRAW Toolbox Clips - not projects/timelines.
+Generally speaking, as you're relinking you want to **Replace**, however FCPXML isn't lossless or perfect (i.e. currently FCPXML [doesn't contain all Title parameters](https://github.com/CommandPost/FCPCafe/issues/3)), so you should only select **Replace** if you only dragged in BRAW Toolbox Clips (i.e. the default **🔥 FROM BRAW TOOLBOX** Event) - not projects/timelines.

-This new **Send FCPXML to Final Cut Pro** button works differently than the way the previous **Relink BRAW Clips within an EVENT** toolbox - as there's no dragging and dropping involved.
+**NOTE:** For long time BRAW Toolbox users, this new **Send FCPXML to Final Cut Pro** button works differently than the way the previous **Relink BRAW Clips within an EVENT** Toolbox - as there's no dragging and dropping involved.

 Pressing this button will trigger the import process within Final Cut Pro - no drag and drop required.